OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

   Business Intelligence is.

-uDig (User Friendly Internet Desktop GIS), is a GIS Desktop client for editing and viewing GeoSpatial data.
+uDig (User Friendly Internet Desktop GIS), is a GIS Desktop client for editing and viewing Geospatial data.

 ..
 Writing Tip:
   Describe what will be covered in this Quick Start.